Caregiver Strain and Burden: How Nurses Can Provide Support

 Many healthcare organizations, including home health, require nurses, certified nursing assistants, and other healthcare professionals to take specialized training in detecting caregiver burnout and strain.
 This can be using screening tools or observing behaviors and interactions with caregivers.
 During the training, they will review available community resources, support, and referral programs for caregivers.
 Nurses and healthcare professionals should be knowledgeable and seek additional guidance, if necessary, about the community resources available for caregiver support.

-For a person who’s new to caregiving, it can be quite overwhelming.
+It can be pretty overwhelming for a person new to caregiving.
 Thoughts of uncertainty and the lack of knowledge about how to care for another person can be unsettling.
-However, there are usually many in-person caregiver training programs available, depending on the caregiver’s location.
-These programs often cover important topics like emergencies, personal hygiene, and infection prevention and control.
+However, many in-person caregiver training programs are usually available, depending on the caregiver’s location.
+These programs often cover essential topics like emergencies, personal hygiene, and infection prevention and control.
 They also may discuss medication administration, emotional support, and preparing meals and feeding techniques.
-If there are not any nearby in-person training programs, there are also plenty of online programs and resources.
+If there are no nearby in-person training programs, plenty of online programs and resources exist.

-Additionally, community support groups are a great resource for caregivers to learn more about the care recipient’s illness or connect with other caregivers.
+Additionally, community support groups are great resources for caregivers who want to learn more about the care recipient’s illness or connect with other caregivers.

 Ask yourself...